TyruswooStudio/Tyruswoo_TileControl-MV/README.md

 `zEnd` is the layer used for setting the new tile, and is an optional argument that is by default the same as `z`.

+The SwapAreaRegion (or SwapRegionArea) command is useful if you want to change all `startTileId` to `tileId` within only a certain area of the map and certain region of the map.
+Therefore, three conditions must be met: startTileId, area, and region.
+This can be use for fine-tuned control of making lots of tile changes with only needing a few commands.

 ### `Tile Fill x y tileId`
 ### `Tile Fill x y tileId startTileId distance z`
 This command originates at coordinates `x`,`y` and sets tiles to `tileId`.